-Pressure cooker sausage balls with Bisquick in Instant Pot are a fun breakfast or snack with a roll of spicy Jimmy Dean or mild.
-If you tried our easy Bisquick Sausage Balls but want to cook in an egg mold in your Ninja Foodi, this is how to do it.
+Did you know you could steam Instant Pot sausage balls with Bisquick for a fun breakfast or snack?
+Made with a roll of spicy Jimmy Dean, you can now make our Bisquick Sausage Balls in an egg mold in your Ninja Foodi too!

 Round sausage balls made in a pressure cooker, are garnished with chopped chives on a white square plate.